 HARO: What it is not

-Two guidelines for which I always advise my clients: HARO requests do not result in guaranteed story inclusion and HARO requests are not always legit.
+Two guidelines for which I always advise my SaaS clients: HARO requests do not result in guaranteed story inclusion and HARO requests are not always legit.
 I’ll explain.

 According to Cision, the owners of the HARO service, more than 800,000 people have signed up to act as a source or as someone, like us, that can facilitate a source for a story.
-For HAROs asking to speak to the founders or owners of a business, reporters are likely to receive hundreds (if not thousands) of offers for a source.
+For HAROs asking to speak to the founders or owners of a SaaS business, reporters are likely to receive hundreds (if not thousands) of offers for a source.
 It is important to keep in mind that just because you’ve submitted for a HARO, there is no guarantee that a reporter will select your subject matter expert.

 “HARO requests do not result in guaranteed story inclusion and HARO requests are not always legit.”

 Something else to keep in mind is that while there is a vetting process for reporters seeking a source, in our experience, reporters don’t always disclose where content may be published.
 For instance, someone that writes content for Forbes once or twice a year, but publishes on their Medium blog once or twice a week, may list both Forbes and their blog in the HARO in order to grab attention.
 This means the work you put forth providing content to someone you thought was a top-tier writer was actually published on an obscure blog.
-A seasoned PR professional can sniff out which requests are legitimate and which are not, and which requests will yield impactful media coverage.
+A seasoned SaaS PR professional can sniff out which requests are legitimate and which are not, and which requests will yield impactful media coverage.

 Responding to HAROs, like newsjacking and reactive pitching, is an important tactic in a strong media relations effort; however, HAROs are more akin to an editorial calendar than a big-picture media relations strategy.
 HAROs and editorial calendars are a bit unpredictable and I would not recommend making HAROs a cornerstone of a campaign plan.

 That said, HAROs should not be discounted entirely.
 We’ve had great success inserting clients into national top-tier and trade publication conversations utilizing HARO.
 Additionally, coverage as a result of a HARO response helps build relationships with reporters.
-If reporters know that your spokesperson and provide quick and insightful commentary, that reporter is likely to return to the well for commentary on stories in the future, and forgo a HARO request.
+If reporters know that your spokesperson can provide quick and insightful commentary, that reporter is likely to return to the well for commentary on stories in the future, and forgo a HARO request.